-Through enabling different and different types of distributed ledgers to be used simultaneously and exploiting the robust automation provided by smart contracts, SOFIE facilitates the smooth creation of new (IoT) business platforms, including through the federation of existing ones, thus expanding their scope and increasing super-linearly their relevance and value.
 SOFIE is driven by the needs and opportunities of real-world applications, relying on four pilots by established industrial partners, operating in three different business domains: the energy sector, the food supply chain, and mobile gaming.

 Through its developed framework and components and the project pilots, SOFIE offers numerous solutions, advantages, and innovations.
-For example, SOFIE allows end-users to receive accurate, fine-grain information of growth and transportation conditions of agricultural produce over the whole supply chain (e.g., detailed provenance, amount of used fertilizer, whether the proper temperature was kept during transportation), through flexible and immutable data sensing and common semantics through many industries, companies, and federated heterogeneous IoT environments.
+For example, SOFIE allows end-users to receive accurate, fine-grain information of growth and transportation conditions of agricultural produce over the whole supply chain (e.g., detailed provenance, amount of used fertilizer, whether the proper temperature was kept during transportation etc.), through flexible and immutable data sensing and common semantics throughout many industries, companies, and federated heterogeneous IoT environments.
 Auditability is guaranteed and many automation actions are possible, e.g., prioritized processing or forwarding of produce based on sensed transportation parameters.